All Products

 Use an STS token

-If your application requires temporary access to OSS, you can use temporary identity credentials from the Security Token Service (STS).
-These credentials consist of an AccessKey ID, an AccessKey secret, and a security token.
-This method requires you to manually maintain and refresh the STS token, which can increase security risks and maintenance complexity.
+If your application requires temporary access to OSS, you can use a temporary access credential (AccessKey ID, AccessKey secret, and security token) obtained from Security Token Service (STS) to initialize the credential provider.
+This method requires you to manually maintain an STS token, increasing security risks and maintenance complexity.
+If you need to make multiple temporary requests to OSS, you must manually refresh the STS token.

 Important

-• This method uses temporary identity credentials (AccessKey ID, AccessKey secret, and a Security Token Service (STS) token) that you obtain from STS, not the AccessKey pair of a RAM user.
+• This method uses a temporary access credential (AccessKey ID, AccessKey secret, and security token) obtained from STS, not the AccessKey pair of a RAM user.

 Linux/macOS